Eli-2020/Age_Guess/README.md

    * pip install numpy

 ## Credits
-the analysis of the database was carried out by Eliseo B. the file is in notebook format "Age_Guess_Analysis.pynb"
+The analysis of the database was carried out by Eliseo B. the file is in notebook format "Age_Guess_Analysis.pynb"

-A group of scientist run a study and published
-The information of the Study is available at:
+The study was developed by a group of scientists and the information of it is available at:
 Review: SCIENTIFIC DATA
 https://doi.org/10.1038/s41597-019-0245-9